Tailoring Treatment for Patients With EGFR-Positive NSCLC

 Key Points

-• Patients with EGFR-mutated non-small cell lung cancer have 3 first-line treatment options.
+• Patients with EGFR-mutated non-small cell lung cancer (NSCLC) have three first-line treatment options.

 • Osimertinib monotherapy is the standard of care, but combination therapies have demonstrated promising findings.

-• Lung cancer experts discuss sequencing and the importance of individualized treatment plans at ASCO 2025.
+• Community oncologists are advised to consider sequencing and the importance of individualized treatment plans.

-Patients with EGFR -mutated non-small cell lung cancer (NSCLC) have 3 treatment options that can be used in the frontline.
+Patients with EGFR-mutated NSCLC have three treatment options that can be used in the front line.

 While osimertinib monotherapy is a standard first-line treatment, data have revealed positive findings with the combination of osimertinib plus chemotherapy and amivantamab plus lazertinib.

-At the 2025 American Society of Clinical Oncology Annual Meeting, Coral Olazagasti, MD, University of Miami Health System, Miami, Florida, provided perspective on how to guide community oncologists on treatment sequencing.
+At the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting, Coral Olazagasti, MD, of the University of Miami Health System, provided perspective on how to guide community oncologists on treatment sequencing.

-Dr. Olazagasti told colleague Chinmay Jani, MD, University of Miami Health System, that it’s not a one-size-fits-all approach to treating patients with EGFR -positive NSCLC.
-She advised that community oncologists have a conversation with their patient and decide on a treatment strategy together based on a patient’s lifestyle and priorities.
+Dr. Olazagasti told colleague Chinmay Jani, MD, of the University of Miami Health System, that treating patients with EGFR-positive NSCLC is not a one-size-fits-all approach.
+She recommended that community oncologists have conversations with patients and work together to decide on a treatment strategy based on the patient’s lifestyle and priorities.

 Shared decision-making should also be used when reviewing treatment toxicities.
 Although the survival data have been positive, adverse events (AEs) can be a challenge, particularly with the amivantamab and lazertinib combination.
 Dr. Olazagasti advocated for tailoring therapy to the individual patient after considering AEs.